Topological quantum memory interfacing atomic and superconducting qubits: Introduction

-In this paper, we propose a scheme to realize an interface between this TSQ and a solid-state superconducting qubit.
-This hybrid system may allow us to combine the advantages of both the noise resistance of topological qubit and the scalability of superconducting qubit.
-With the help of cavity assisted interaction \cite{jiang}, we show that local operations can be achieved for the TSQ.
-Our particular interest lies in using this TSQ as a TQM, where we can store quantum information of atoms as well as superconducting qubits.
-To store a quantum state of a superconducting qubit into a TSQ formed with the atomic lattice, as shown in in Fig. 1(a), we firstly transfer the superconducting qubit state to an ancillary atomic qubit [pink circle in Fig. 1(a)] and then store the ancillary atomic qubit state into the TSQ.
-As the superconducting and ancillary atomic qubits are of vastly different frequencies, a quantum optomechanical scenario \cite{om} is needed, where a mechanical oscillator mediates the coherent coupling of the microwave and optical photons \cite{strong,strong2}.
-The superconducting qubit [blue rectangle in Fig. 1(a)] interacts with a microwave mode in a circuit QED scenario \cite{cqed}, while the atoms interact with the optical cavity mode.
-When switching on the intra-cavity interaction, one can obtain high fidelity state transfer from a superconducting qubit to the ancillary atomic qubit.
-By ignoring the coupling to the microwave photon, which can be achieved by switching off the intra-cavity interaction, we show that a TQM for the ancillary atom can be constructed.
-Combining the two processes become particularly arresting as we can store a superconducting qubit state into the TQM in this hybrid architecture.
+To store the state of a superconducting qubit [blue rectangle in Fig. 1(a)] into the TSQ formed by the atomic lattice, as shown in Fig. 1(a), we firstly transfer the state of the superconducting qubit to an ancillary atomic qubit [pink circle in Fig. 1(a)] and then store it into the TSQ.
+As the superconducting and ancillary atomic qubits are of vastly different frequencies, a quantum opto-electro-mechanical setup is needed, where a mechanical oscillator mediates the coherent coupling of both microwave and optical photons \cite{strong,interface,om,linear,Yin2015}.
+It was reported that this interface had been realized in recent experiments \cite{strong,interface}.
+The superconducting qubit interacts with a microwave cavity mode in a circuit QED scenario \cite{cqed}, while the atoms interact with the optical cavity mode.
+When the intra-cavity interaction is switched on, one can obtain high fidelity state transfer from a superconducting qubit to the ancillary atomic qubit.
+By switching off the intra-cavity interaction, we show that a TQM for the ancillary atom can be constructed.
+Combining the two processes become particularly arresting as we can store a superconducting qubit state into the TQM, which provides an alternation for interfacing topological and superconducting qubits \cite{inter1,inter3,inter2,inter4}.